Tony Lloyd

-Background and family life
+Childhood

-Lloyd was born in Stretford, on 25 February 1950, the fourth of five children of Sydney Lloyd and his wife Ciceley (née Boatte).
-He was raised in Stretford, and attended Stretford Grammar School for Boys, the University of Nottingham (where he gained a BSc degree in mathematics in 1972), and Manchester Business School (where he studied for an MBA degree), before becoming a lecturer in Business Studies at the University of Salford.
+Lloyd was born in Stretford on 25 February 1950, the fourth of five children of Sydney Lloyd and his wife, Cecily (née Boatte).
+He was raised in Stretford, and attended Moss Park and Seymour Park Primary Schools before he progressed to Stretford Grammar School for Boys.
+He excelled in his studies, earning high grades and receiving several academic awards.
+Beyond the classroom, Lloyd was a choir boy and participated in the 17th Stretford (1st Lostock) Scout group as a Cub and St Bride’s in Old Trafford.

+Lloyd grew up in a household deeply engaged in politics and social justice.
+His family were ardent supporters of Manchester United, but their passion extended far beyond football.
+His parents were politically active—his father, Sydney, was a dedicated trade unionist, and Lloyd grew up listening to lively family debate about the Government of the day, party politics and trade union activity.
+His paternal uncle, Willy, lost his life in the Gallipoli Campaign during the First World War.

 Lloyd's father died when he was 13, leaving his mother Ciceley, a staunch supporter of the Labour Party, to shape his values.
+Lloyd's mother and her sister played a role in the historic Kinder Scout mass trespass of 1932, a defining moment in the campaign for public access to the countryside.
+She also lost friends in the Spanish Civil War.
 Lloyd said: "My mother had friends who died in the Spanish Civil War.
 I saw that as a simple battle of good versus evil and in that sense the basic morality of politics was instilled in me.
-I have always thought if not fighting for what's right and just, then what is politics for?".
+I have always thought if not fighting for what's right and just, then what is politics for?"